EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 The outskirts of Ramsgate is a small but growing slum on the outside of the city walls.
 Beyond the slums, Ramsgate is surrounded by various farms on the shores of the Esk and Freedhorn rivers.

 #### NAME Army Camp
-The NAME Army Camp is a large camp surrounded by temporary wooden walls, one mile from the east gate of Ramsgate, where all members of the NAME Army are congregating before the march to TOWN_NAME.
+The NAME Army Camp is a large camp surrounded by temporary wooden walls, one mile from the east gate of Ramsgate, where all members of the NAME Army are congregating before the march to Lokeren.
 ___
 The force is composed of 50 forossan **knights**, 250 forossan **foot soldiers**, 100 forossan **archers**, and 133 **mercenaries**.

 \page

-## March to TOWN_NAME
+## March to Lokeren
 If the party decides to join the NAME Army they will be assigned either to a forossan camp or to the mercenary camp, depending on the decisions taken in Ramsgate.

-At the camp the party will meet a handful of characters that will be involved in the march to the town of TOWN_NAME.
+At the camp the party will meet a handful of characters that will be involved in the march to the town of Lokeren.
 The march will be a quick sequence.
 ___
-In the town of TOWN_NAME the army will clash with the "barbarian horde" where a battle will ensue.
+In the town of Lokeren the army will clash with the "barbarian horde" where a battle will ensue.

 ### At the Camp
 At the ARMY camp the party will either be placed in the forossan camp or the mercenary camp, where they will meet the following characters.
 ___
-***FOROSSAN_CAPTAIN_NAME.*** is a 5'10'' man with short reddish-brown hair and beard, lightgreen eyes, and pale skin.
+***Fionn MacGovern.*** is a 5'10'' man with short reddish-brown hair and beard, lightgreen eyes, and pale skin.
 He dawns a polished plate armor with a black ram head emblazoned on his cuirass, and he wields a faberge greatsword.

 He is the nephew of the lord of Rostov and is leading the army to avenge his uncle's defeat and smash this barbaric rebellion.

 ___
-***FOROSSAN_KNIGHT.*** DESCRIPTION.
+***Owen O'Den.*** DESCRIPTION.

 ___
-***FOROSSAN_ARCHER.*** is a 5'10'' man with short brown hair, dark green eyes and a scar on his forehead.
+***Finn.*** is a 5'10'' man with short brown hair, dark green eyes and a scar on his forehead.
 He wears a dark green gambeson, leather pants and a kettle helmet, he wields longbow.

 He is a reserved man...

 ___
-***FOROSSAN_SPEARMEN.*** is a 5'5'' woman with short red hair and a brown left eye and a green brown eye.
+***Lexi.*** is a 5'5'' woman with short red hair and a brown left eye and a green brown eye.
 But this face is a rare sight as she mostly maintians herself under a set of half plate, she wields a large pike.

 She is a simple woman with not many goals...

 ___
-***ASTORAN_MERCENARY.*** DESCRIPTION.
+***Romulo.*** DESCRIPTION.

 ___
-***HAFEXIAN_HEX_BLADE.*** is a 5'6'' tall man with long black hair, pale skin, and a left brown eye and a green right eye.
+***Mojmir.*** is a 5'6'' tall man with long black hair, pale skin, and a left brown eye and a green right eye.
 He wears a old and beat up lamellar armor devoid of any special symbol, but he wields a strange two handed sword with a curved blade and a circular guard.

 He is a hafexian charlatan and thief that has a strangely magical relationship with the strange sword he once stole from a adernian merchant's cart.

 ___
-***FOROSSAN_SCOUT.*** is a 5' tall woman with short messy blackish-red hair, brown eyes, and pale skin.
+***Liliana.*** is a 5' tall woman with short messy blackish-red hair, brown eyes, and pale skin.
 She wears a plain beige gambeson with simple metal plates laced to the arms and chest, she wields a rapier and a parrying dagger.

 She has joined the army as a mercenary scout to have an adventure...